 There was, for sure, a difficult season in our marriage when even the inquiry or suggestion alone that he make a positive change for his health was received with defensiveness and rejection.

 His soul had not yet learned to trust me, nor my goodwill for his life.

 But, for nearly fourteen years now we have walked together through the thick and thin of life, and I have never left his side, no matter how bad things have gotten.
+Our covenantal marriage has been honored.
 And, truly this is not a testament to myself, because I have only done it by a close and intimate walk with my Abba.

 For fourteen years he has been shown love and acceptance, and been repeatedly extended a hand of welcoming and belonging in my heart.